Lower Bounds for Polynomials with Simplex Newton Polytopes Based on Geometric Programming: Main Results

-Theorem \ref{thm:main1} yields new sufficient criteria for a polynomial to be a SONC as well as to be a sum of (binomial) squares.
-These criteria depend on the coefficients and the support of the polynomial.
-They significantly extend previous sum of squares criteria given in \cite{Fidalgo:Kovacec,GP,Lasserre}.
-This extension relies on the fact that the cited results assume the Newton polytope of the polynomial to be the scaled standard simplex with degree $2d$.
-However, Theorem \ref{thm:main1} is, in particular, valid for \emph{all} $H$-simplices containing the scaled standard simplex as a special instance.
-More precisely, if we are in Theorem \ref{thm:main1} in the special case $\alpha(j) = 2d \cdot e_j$ for $0\leq j\leq n$, then the part about sums of binomial squares coincides with \cite[Theorem 2.3]{GP}.\\
+Theorem \ref{thm:main1} yields new sufficient criteria for a polynomial to be a {\sc sonc} as well as to be a sum of (binomial) squares.
+These criteria depend on the coefficients and the support of the polynomial alone.
+They significantly extend previous sum of squares criteria given in \cite{Fidalgo:Kovacec, GP, Lasserre} since we do not require the assumption that $\New(f)$ is a scaled standard simplex anymore.
+All the polynomials treated in the cited literature are covered by the above theorems. \\

-Now, we describe the application of Theorem \ref{thm:main1} in global optimization.
-To provide new lower bounds for polynomials, we prove our second main result.